Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Introduction

-To assess the impact of datasets, we analyze four real-world FER datasets: AffectNet~\cite{mollahosseini2017affectnet}, ExpW~\cite{zhang2018facial}, RAF-DB~\cite{li2017reliable}, and Fer2013~\cite{goodfellow2013challenges}.
-The bias in these datasets is evaluated using seven well-known statistical metrics that measure diversity, uncertainty, and dependence in the data.
+To assess the impact of datasets, we analyze four commonly used FER datasets: AffectNet~\cite{mollahosseini2017affectnet}, ExpW~\cite{zhang2018facial}, RAF-DB~\cite{li2017reliable}, and Fer2013~\cite{goodfellow2013challenges}.
+The bias in these datasets is evaluated using seven statistical metrics that measure diversity, uncertainty, and dependence in the data.
 We also investigate bias through analyses of single and joint probability distributions over the labels and demographic attributes of age, gender, and race.
 In addition, we examine inherent bias by conducting two model-based experiments: (1) identifying which dataset each sample originates from, and (2) evaluating how well models trained on three datasets generalize to a held-out dataset.

-We study bias in models by evaluating eight popular deep models in FER.
-Specifically, we select three CNN models: MobileNetV1~\cite{howard2017mobilenets}, ResNet-50~\cite{he2016deep}, and XceptionNet~\cite{chollet2017xception}; three transformer-based models: ViT~\cite{dosovitskiy2020image}, CLIP~\cite{radford2021learning}, and GPT-4o-mini~\cite{achiam2023gpt}; and two state-of-the-art FER-specialized models: POSTER~\cite{zheng2023poster} and CEPrompt~\cite{zhou2024ceprompt}.
+We also study bias in models by evaluating seven popular deep models in FER.
+Specifically, we select three CNN models: MobileNetV1~\cite{howard2017mobilenets}, ResNet-50~\cite{he2016deep}, and XceptionNet~\cite{chollet2017xception}; two Transformer-based models: ViT~\cite{dosovitskiy2020image} and CLIP~\cite{radford2021learning}; and two state-of-the-art FER-specialized models: POSTER~\cite{zheng2023poster} and CEPrompt~\cite{zhou2024ceprompt}.
 We assess bias in these models using four key metrics that quantify how predictions or errors vary across demographic groups, capturing disparities in outcomes, opportunities, and relative treatment and evaluating overall fairness.
 By measuring multiple aspects of bias, these metrics provide a comprehensive evaluation across different attributes, allowing a fair and thorough comparison of the models' bias scores.
-In summary, our main contributions on this research are: \begin{itemize} \item Comprehensive bias assessment framework: a unified pipeline that analyzes both dataset and model bias in FER, with cross-dataset generalization tests and detailed demographic evaluations. \item Advanced dataset-bias metrics: introduction of seven statistical and information-theoretic measures together with micro- and macro-level correlation analyses to reveal distributional and conditional dependencies. \item Extensive model-bias benchmarking: fairness evaluation of eight representative CNN, Transformer, and FER-specialized models using four established fairness metrics, providing a reproducible benchmark for future studies. \end{itemize} Our implementation code and more detail about our experiments is reachable at \href{https://github.com/MMHosseini/bias_in_FER}{GitHub}.